Lepton-flavour-violating tau decays from triality: Electroweak triplet models

 This may be compared with the bound in Eq.~(\ref{eq:Triplet2-BRconstraint}).
 Numerically it is a weak constraint, with the upper bound on $g_2$ in the non-perturbative regime and thus moot.
 However, it is worth noting that the constraint is purely on $g_2$ rather than the product $g_1 g_2$, and so in principle the trident process provides a complementary constraint.

 As this constraint is rather weak in this model (and also orthogonal to the main discussion of cLFV leptonic $\tau$ decays) we do not discuss the sensitivity of neutrino trident processes at DUNE.
-DUNE is able to measure other trident processes, including lepton-flavour-violating neutrino trident processes and Refs.~\cite{Ballett:2018uuc,Altmannshofer:2019zhy} contain detailed discussion of neutrino tridents at DUNE.
+DUNE is able to measure other trident processes, including lepton-flavour-violating neutrino trident processes.
+See Refs.~\cite{Ballett:2018uuc,Altmannshofer:2019zhy} for a detailed discussion of neutrino tridents at DUNE.